Muster (Texas A&M University): World War II

-The most well-known Aggie Muster took place during World War II in 1942 on the Philippine island of Corregidor.
+The most well-known Aggie Muster took place during World War II in 1942 on the Philippine island of Corregidor at the entrance to Manila Bay.
 At this time, Corregidor was the last American stronghold against the Japanese forces in the Philippines, and Japanese artillery and warplanes were constantly attacking.
 The American artillery commander on Corregidor was Brigadier General George F. Moore, a 1908 graduate of Texas A&M. With the help of Major Tom Dooley, class of 1935, Moore gathered the names of 25 other Aggies under his command.
 Despite the fierce fighting as the Japanese laid siege to the island, on April 21, 1942, Moore held a roll call—known as muster in army terms—calling the names of each of the Aggies under his command.

 Only 12 of the 25 survived the battle and the POW camps to which the survivors were sent.
 Dooley told a United Press correspondent about the gathering, and the reporter sent an article back to the USA about the 25 Aggies who had "Mustered".
 The story captured the imagination of the country and "helped boost American spirits at a time a lift was badly needed."
 Lt.
 Col. (Ret.)
-William A. Hamilton, Jr., Class of 1940, recognized as the last living survivor of the "Muster on the Rock", died on January 4, 2018, at age 99.
+William A. Hamilton Jr., Class of 1940, recognized as the last living survivor of the "Muster on the Rock", died on January 4, 2018, at age 99.